Which Airport to Fly Into for Romania

 Timisoara Traian Vuia (TSR): the west

-Timisoara is a genuinely handsome city in its own right (the 2023 European Capital of Culture), so this is not just a transit point.
-It is also the sensible entry if you are combining Romania with Serbia or Hungary, since Belgrade and the Hungarian border are close by - and Belgrade’s own big airport is a genuine backup when TSR has no good fare, as our Timisoara to Belgrade guide explains.
+Timisoara is a genuinely handsome city in its own right (the 2023 European Capital of Culture), so this isn’t just a transit point.
+It’s also the sensible entry if you’re combining Romania with Serbia or Hungary, since Belgrade and the Hungarian border are close by - and Belgrade’s own big airport is a genuine backup when TSR has no good fare, as our Timisoara to Belgrade guide explains.
 From the terminal, express bus lines run into the centre, or a taxi is roughly 50 to 70 lei for the short hop.
 If your trip is anchored in the west, flying here beats landing in Bucharest and driving 500 km across the country.

 Sibiu (SBZ) and Iasi (IAS): the two that fit a specific trip

-These two are smaller, but each one is the obvious choice for its own region, so they are worth checking before you default to Bucharest.
+These two are smaller, but each one is the obvious choice for its own region, so they’re worth a look rather than defaulting to Bucharest.

-Iasi (IAS) is the surprise on this list: it is actually the country’s third-busiest airport, with 2.24 million passengers in 2025, ahead of both Timisoara and Sibiu.
-It sits about 8 km east of Iasi, the cultural capital of Moldavia, and it is the natural gateway to the northeast, including a run up toward the painted monasteries of Bucovina (though the small Suceava airport lands you closer to the monasteries themselves).
-Unless your trip is built around eastern and northeastern Romania, though, Iasi will not be on your radar, and that is fine: it is a regional gateway, not a substitute for OTP.
+Iasi (IAS) is the surprise on this list: it’s actually the country’s third-busiest airport, with 2.24 million passengers in 2025, ahead of both Timisoara and Sibiu.
+It sits about 8 km east of Iasi, the cultural capital of Moldavia, and it’s the natural gateway to the northeast, including a run up toward the painted monasteries of Bucovina (though the small Suceava airport lands you closer to the monasteries themselves).
+Unless your trip is built around eastern and northeastern Romania, though, Iasi won’t be on your radar, and that’s fine: it’s a regional gateway, not a substitute for OTP.

 What about the castle towns and the Danube Delta?

-Some of Romania’s headline sights have no airport of their own, so it is worth knowing which hub they hang off before you book.
+Some of Romania’s headline sights have no airport of their own, so know which hub they hang off.

 Should you rent a car at the airport, or take a transfer?

 That depends on your first day.
-All three big airports (OTP, Cluj, Timisoara) have on-site rental desks, and picking up at the airport gives you the most choice and copes with a late flight; the trade-off is a slightly higher rate plus an airport fee.
-If you are spending your first night in the city anyway, a downtown branch the next morning can be cheaper.
-The full picture on deposits, insurance excess and one-way drop fees is in our Romania car rental guide, and the one-way drop fee is exactly what makes the open-jaw plan (into OTP, out of Cluj) worth pricing carefully.
+All three big airports (OTP, Cluj, Timisoara) have on-site rental desks, and picking up at the airport gives you the most choice and copes with a late flight; you pay a slightly higher rate plus an airport fee.
+If you’re spending your first night in the city anyway, a downtown branch the next morning can be cheaper.
+The full picture on deposits, insurance excess and one-way drop fees is in our Romania car rental guide, and the one-way drop fee is the line that decides whether an open-jaw plan (into OTP, out of Cluj) pays off.

-If you would rather not drive on arrival, a fixed-price transfer booked in advance is the low-stress route from any of these airports to your hotel, with a known fare and no meter to argue over.
-It is often the easiest call for the first night, especially after a long flight into OTP where the taxi rank is best avoided.
+For anyone not driving on arrival, a fixed-price transfer booked in advance is the low-stress route from any of these airports to your hotel, with a known fare and no meter to argue over.
+It’s often the easiest call for the first night, especially after a long flight into OTP where the taxi rank is best avoided.

 The short version

 Fly into Bucharest (OTP) for a first trip, the castles and Wallachia; it has the most flights and the fewest gaps.
 Fly into Cluj (CLJ) if your trip is really Transylvania or Maramures, and save the long transfer from the capital.
 Reach for Timisoara (TSR) for the west, Sibiu (SBZ) for the Saxon south when a direct flight exists, and Iasi (IAS) for the northeast and Bucovina.
-Whatever you pick, remember there is no metro to OTP yet, the airport express bus and the ride-hailing apps beat the taxi touts (so it pays to land already online, which our best eSIM for Romania guide sorts out), and the smartest itineraries fly in one end of the country and out the other.
-Sort the airport first and the rest of the trip, as laid out in our Romania 7-day itinerary, falls into place around it.
+Whatever you pick, remember there’s no metro to OTP yet, the airport express bus and the ride-hailing apps beat the taxi touts (so it pays to land already online, which our best eSIM for Romania guide sorts out), and the smartest itineraries fly in one end of the country and out the other.
+Get the airport right and the rest of the trip, as laid out in our Romania 7-day itinerary, arranges itself around it.
+Get it wrong and you spend a day of the holiday on the DN1.